Departmental Notes

 Overview

 Through studying Physics at Queen’s, you will be trained in observation and experimentation, in applied mathematics and model building, and will develop the confidence to tackle new and intellectually demanding problems.
 This will place you at the leading edge of research and development in science and technology.
-This program deals with the properties of matter and energy, from everyday concepts such as force, heat and electricity, to the abstract ideas of relativity and quantum mechanics.
+This program teaches you to describe the properties of matter and energy, from using everyday concepts such as force, heat and electricity, to using the abstract ideas of relativity and quantum mechanics.
 The Department of Physics, Engineering Physics, and Astronomy also offers a Specialization Plan in Astrophysics, and jointly with the Department of Mathematics and Statistics, a Specialization Plan in Mathematical Physics.

 Advice to Students